Human Rights Policy and Procedures

 individuals, is central to this Human Rights Policy (“Policy”).
 The University is committed to a campus free of

-freedom.
-The University actively endorses these standards at every level of the institution and in all aspects of
+The University actively endorses these standards at every level of the institution and in all aspects of student,

-student, faculty and staff life while individuals or groups are acting in a capacity defined by their relationship
+faculty and staff life while individuals or groups are acting in a capacity defined by their relationship with the

-with the University.
-As well as promoting these values, persons with supervisory responsibilities, as that term is
+University.
+As well as promoting these values, persons with supervisory responsibilities, as that term is defined

-defined in Section 8 of this Policy, are expected to address and attempt to resolve human rights issues,
+in Section 8 of this Policy, are expected to address and attempt to resolve human rights issues, whenever possible,

-whenever possible, through informal discussion or by mediation as outlined in the Procedures to this Policy.
+through early resolution as outlined in the Procedures to this Policy.